Meviii/LOL-Account-Checker/README.md

 ## How to use

+*Note: I recommend using at most 4 threads currently* *Note: Rarely, accounts can show as login failed when they are active.
+A new change that is being worked on will fix this soon.*

 ### First Way

 The first way to run the application is by downloading the source code and running it in a coding environment like visual studio.